Marriage Story is available to stream on Netflix now.

-Charlie (Driver) and Nicole (Johansson), live in New York with their young 8 year old son Henry (Azhy Robertson).
-With Charlie a talented theatre director.
-While Nicole works as an actor within Charlie’s theatre company.
-With both lives circling around individual and artistic growth.
-While equally centring on the needs of their young son.
-However, as both Charlie and Nicole slowly separate from each others worlds.
-Within a disintegrating relationship of poor communication and stifled opportunity.
-Nicole accepts an acting job in L.A.
-Taking Henry with her as the couples marriage turns to separation.
+Arriving 40 years after Robert Benton’s Oscar-winning Kramer vs Kramer, Noah Baumbach’s Marriage Story may follow in the award-winning footsteps of its predecessor due to the masterful performances of Adam Driver and Scarlett Johansson.
+Charlie (Driver) and Nicole (Johansson) live in New York with their young 8-year-old son Henry (Azhy Robertson).
+Charlie is a talented theatre director, while Nicole works as an actor within Charlie’s theatre company.
+For both Charlie and Nicole, their lives are encircled by individual creativity, artistic growth and the needs of their young son.
+However, as the couple slowly separates through poor communication and stifled opportunities for change, Nicole accepts an acting job in LA, taking Henry with her.

 Director: Noah Baumbach